Depression: 7 Powerful Tips to Help You Overcome Bad Moods

 Feel better one small step at a time.

 There is no health without mental health.

-In the past decade, depression rates have escalated, and one in four Americans will suffer from major depression at one time in their lives.
+In the past decade, depression rates have escalated, and roughly one in five Americans will suffer from major depression at some point in their lives.

 While there is no quick fix or one-size-fits-all for overcoming depression, the following tips can help you manage depression so it does not manage you.

 1. Beware of rumination.
 The word "ruminate" derives from the Latin meaning for chewing cud, a less than appetizing process in which cattle grind up, swallow, then regurgitate and rechew their feed.
 In the human realm, ruminators analyze an issue at length (think “emotional vomiting.”).
-Studies show that depressive rumination most often occurs in women as a reaction to sadness, while men tend to focus on their emotions when they're angry, rather than sad.
 Many ruminators remain in a depressive rut because their negative outlook hinders their problem-solving ability.